mil/School/notes/PHIL-4224/Final/Value-of-K.md

         * **Extrnsic Praxical**
             - Others may evaluate a belief in term of it being adhering to the truth
             - That was a good action to take in regards to conforming to the truth
-    - Sosa believes that if the value of true beliefs is merely in the virtue that they are true any belief that is true is valuable.
+    - Sosa believes that if the value of true beliefs is merely in the virtue that they are true, any belief that is true is valuable.
 The problem with this view is that true beliefs are not valuable in and of themselves but only in answering questions of higher order.
 For example, one many pick up a handful of sand on the beach and count each grain and at the end wind up with a true belief of the number of grains of sand there were.
 However, there seems little value in knowing the number of grains of sands and having the truth about this number independent of that belief itself.
-    - Rather than randomly seeking true beliefs, true is something we seek when we seek out belief.
+    - Rather than randomly seeking true beliefs, truth is something we seek when we seek out belief.
 This can be understood by an analogy of eating nutrious food.
 We all need food and seek out food to stay alive.
 Furthermore, it is likely we seek out and desire nutrious food over non-nutrious food, however this is only a virtue of eating food to begin with.
-We do not value nutriousness of food independent of food itself but rather nutriousness is a mere virtue to adhere to.
-Similarly, truth is not valuable in and of itself but rather valuable in the gerneation of belief.
-We prefer true beliefs to false beliefs but ultimatly our end goal is mere belief.
+We do not value nutritiousness of food independent of food itself but rather nutritiousness is a mere virtue to adhere to.
+Similarly, truth is not valuable in and of itself but rather valuable in the generation of belief.
+We prefer true beliefs to false beliefs but ultimately our end goal is mere belief.

 2. **True beliefs can have what Sosa calls an extrinsic, or instrumental, value.
 Explain what this value of true beliefs is and why it alone is not enough to account for the value of knowledge.**
     - True beliefs can have instrumental value in that they may cause more true beliefs.
 For example, if you consider you know the proposition a -> b.
-Then if you have a true belief of a then you also intuivity will be able to derived toe true belief of b.
+Then if you have a true belief of a then you also intuitively will be able to derived the true belief of b.
 The reason you are enabled to make this derivation is through the virtue that a and a->b are both true beliefs.
 Thus, you may conclude that b.
 The instrumental value of the true beliefs allowed you to connect a & a->b and get another true belief b.
 Further, the b is valuable just in virtue of being true as is a and a -> b.
-    - However, this instrumental value which in lamemans terms lets us derive more instrinsically valuable ture belief from known true beliefs is not alone enought to explain the value of knowledge.
-Consider a world scenario in wwhere there are 3 events X Y and Z. In one world X Y and Z and casually linked, such that X causes Y which later causes Z. This casual linking is equivilant to the extrinsic value we can note in true beliefs.
+    - However, this instrumental value which in lamemans terms lets us derive more intrinsically valuable true belief from known true beliefs is not alone enough to explain the value of knowledge.
+Consider a world scenario in where there are 3 events X Y and Z. In one world X Y and Z and casually linked, such that X causes Y which later causes Z. This casual linking is equivalent to the extrinsic value we can note in true beliefs.
 In the other world X Y and Z are not casually associated but never the less occur independent.
-    - In these two worlds, the total value is merely derived from the value of X&Y&Z and since in both worlds since all three events occured it is irrelevant if one caused another.
-As such, instrumental value cannot in isolation be treated to have value or be virtuous if the thing we instrinsically value is the true beliefs themselves.
+    - In these two worlds, the total value is merely derived from the value of X&Y&Z and since in both worlds since all three events occurred it is irrelevant if one caused another.
+As such, instrumental value cannot in isolation be treated to have value or be virtuous if the thing we intrinsically value is the true beliefs themselves.

 3. **True beliefs can have what Sosa calls Praxical, intrinsic value.
 What is this kind of value and, in particular, how is it different from the merely instrumental value a true belief has?**
     - If you assume that some agent S performs some action that brings about E. E is indpendetnly intrinsically valuable in its own right.
 S's bring about E has value in that it is instrumental, however S's action bringing about E also has praxical value.
 The praxical value is the intrinsic value in the action itself.